 In addition to the ordinary administrative review procedures mentioned above, there are several special review proceedings that could be used in exceptional cases.

 It is important to note that none of the administrative appeal proceedings before Tax Administrative Courts require the taxpayer’s representation by an attorney (legal representative) or lawyer.

 The deadline for the appeal for reversal is one month from the day following the filing of this kind of appeal.
-The STA has a duty/obligation to solve all claims/appeals.
-Nevertheless, if the STA has not issued its decision within a six months period, the appellants may consider the claim/appeal dismissed (tacit negative administrative decision) and file an economic-administrative appeal before the Tax Administrative Court.
+The STA have a duty/obligation to resolve all claims/appeals.
+Nevertheless, if the STA have not issued its decision within a six-month period, the appellants may consider the claim/appeal dismissed (tacit negative administrative decision) and file an economic-administrative appeal before the Tax Administrative Court.

 The deadlines to issue a decision/resolution can be interrupted under certain circumstances, for example if the Tax Administrative Court makes a request to the appellant.